morgoe/yogaruka/terms/general.md

 ### Concession Passes

-Concessions are available for kids, students, disadvantaged categories, seniors and pensioners only.
+Concessions are available for kids and students only.
 If you purchase online, a valid ID must still be sighted when you come to class.
 At failure to do so we reserve the right to ask you to pay the difference toward a full membership or pass, or limit the number of days/classes on it.

-Acceptable ID includes seniors and pension cards, Centrelink cards, or proof of enrolment in University or TAFE course.
+If you are a minor, your guardian will have to co-sign your intake form.

 ### Private Yoga Classes

 For all private classes we have a strict 24-hour cancellation policy.
 If you do not cancel via phone or email or change your appointment within 24 hours, or if you do not attend your session, you will be charged the full fee.

 Bringing extra participants to your private session will incur an extra of 25% per person to the total.
 (Practically, a private class for two will cost 1,25 times more than a private class for one.
 A private class for three will cost 1,56 times more than a private class for one.
 A private class for four will cost 1,95 times more.)

 All private classes that are taken as 10-class passes are subject to the same conditions as the group class passes: they are 3 months valid; as they present a significant discount on the single, they can under no circumstance be refunded, nor can they be transferred or exchanged.

 ### Intake Forms

 We ask all our first-timers to fill in an intake form that will gather detailed information in regards to your residence, points of contact (incl.
 GP of choice), age, and medical history.
 We commit to keep anything pertaining to you that you have communicated to us orally and in writing confidential, however refraining from giving us the requested information may result in us refusing your participation to Exercise.

 ### Waiver

 By purchasing any item from this website and attending the event, I hereby agree that the following terms and conditions and undertakings apply to the Services (“Services”) to be provided to me by YogaRuka:

 - I am participating voluntarily in classes, workshops or events offered by YogaRuka.
-I have been examined by a licensed medical practitioner (“Practitioner”) within the past six months and have been found by such Practitioner to be able to perform all vigorous stretching and movement practices ("Exercise") which I am to perform during my participation in the class, workshop or event organised by YogaRuka.
+I have been examined by a licensed medical practitioner (“Practitioner”) within the past six months and have been found by such Practitioner to be able to perform all vigorous stretching and movement practices (“Exercise”) which I am to perform during my participation in the class, workshop or event organised by YogaRuka.
 - I will faithfully follow the instructions given to me by YogaRuka and their associated teachers, as to when, where, and how to perform and not to perform Exercise.
 - I agree and acknowledge that participation in any Exercise could constitute a risk of serious injury to myself, including permanent paralysis or death.
 I voluntarily and knowingly recognise, accept and assume this risk and warrant that I am physically fit and able to perform given Exercise without risking serious injury, including permanent paralysis or death.
 I acknowledge that neither YogaRuka, associated teachers, staff or employees shall be nor be deemed to be responsible or liable (whether in contract of in tort or under any statute whatsoever), for any injury, illness or other mishap I sustain arising from or out of, or in any way directly or indirectly connected with given Exercise.
 - I understand and acknowledge that I am to receive instruction in movement practices and theory only.
 YogaRuka, associated teachers, staff or employees of YogaRuka, are not liable for, nor are expected to provide any advice, training or medical assistance other than in the form of Exercise.